Westerbork transit camp: Notable prisoners

 Another prisoner at Camp Westerbork from 9 March 1944 to 23 March 1944 was Hans Mossel (1905–1944), a Jewish-Dutch clarinetist and saxophonist, before he was sent to the Auschwitz III camp.

+On 16 May 2024, a memorial was erected to remember the famous Sinti families Weiss (Tata Mirando) and Meinhardt, who lost some 200 members of their families to the Holocaust, transported from Westerbork camp to Auschwitz-Birkenau.

 Leadership within the Camp

 Jacques Schol, a Dutchman, was commander of the camp from 16 July 1940 and until January 1943.
 Certain accounts report he was known for his brutality against Jewish inmates, allegedly kicking inmates to death.
 Other accounts state on the contrary that "although strict and organised, Schol was never cruel or violent".
 Furthermore, "Schol, who was anti-German, understood that a strict organisation of the camp was the best way to keep the Germans from taking over the camp".
 In 1941, German authorities understood that "Schol was too lenient and because of this attitude, the Jews felt too comfortable in the camp".

-German authorities took control of Westerbork from the Government of the Netherlands on 1 July 1942 before Schol was replaced by a German commander.
+German authorities took control of Westerbork from the Government of the Netherlands on 1 July 1942 when Schol was replaced by a German commander.
 Deportations began under the orders of Gestapo sub-Department IV-B4, which was headed by Adolf Eichmann.
-Within the confines of the camp, German SS commanders were in charge of inmates, but squads of Jewish police and security under Kurt Schlesinger were used to keep order and aid in transport.
+Gestapo officer Albert Konrad Gemmeker had overall command of the camp and was responsible for sending up to 100,000 Jews to the death camps.
+After the war, Gemmeker was sentenced to just ten years in prison.
+His light sentence was apparently due to his defense claim that he had no idea what would happen to the Jews after they were transported out of Westerbork.
+Within the confines of the camp, German SS members were in charge of inmates, but squads of Jewish police and security under Kurt Schlesinger were used to keep order and aid in transport.